seamplex/feenox/doc/tutorials/110-tensile-test/README.markdown

 Check out the [programming and contributing][] section of the FeenoX documentation for further details regarding

-1. FeenoX’ roadmap
+1. FeenoX’s roadmap
 2. Programming languages
 3. Coding styles and guidelines
 4. Rules of conduct
 5. Related tools
 6.  etc.

-A final preliminary comment before starting the actual tutorial is that [FeenoX][] is designed to work as an engineering “transfer function” between one (or more) input files and zero (or more) output files (which might include the terminal):
+A final comment is that [FeenoX][] is designed to work as an engineering “transfer function” between one (or more) input files and zero (or more) output files (which might include the terminal):

                                  +------------+
      mesh (*.msh)  }             |            |             { terminal